seeing-earth/seeing-earth/README.md

 But by spreading through densely connected grassroots networks — which, when it comes to spreading complex changes, are the most robust and efficient kinds of networks.

-This approach is inspired by Damon Centrola’s research on How Behavior Spreads (https://www.youtube.com/watch?v=o0fDcUJMzkI) and Roope Karonen’s research on social tipping points (https://www.cell.com/one-earth/fulltext/S2590-3322(20)30003-8?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2590332220300038%3Fshowall%3Dtrue#articleInformation)
+This approach is inspired by Damon Centrola’s research on [How Behavior Spreads](https://www.youtube.com/watch?v=o0fDcUJMzkI) and Roope Karonen’s research on [social tipping points](https://www.cell.com/one-earth/fulltext/S2590-3322(20)30003-8?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2590332220300038%3Fshowall%3Dtrue#articleInformation).

 ## **Initial Designs**